Investigational mRNA Vaccine Induced Persistent Immune Response in Phase 1 Trial of Patients With Pancreatic Cancer

 To learn more about enrolling in the trial at MSK, call our Patient Access Service at 646-497-9070

-Conducting the New Clinical Trial of the mRNA Vaccine Against Pancreatic Cancer
+New Clinical Trial Results for mRNA Pancreatic Cancer Vaccine Candidate

-The phase 2 trial will test whether the mRNA approach works better than the current standard treatment.
+The phase 2 trial will study whether the mRNA approach works better than the current standard treatment.
 Patients will be randomly split into two groups:

-• The other group will receive the experimental treatment, which is surgery followed by the personalized mRNA vaccine, an immunotherapy drug called a checkpoint inhibitor, and chemotherapy.
+• The other group will receive the experimental treatment, which is surgery followed by autogene cevumeran (mRNA vaccine), an immunotherapy drug called a checkpoint inhibitor, and chemotherapy.
 (The phase 1 study followed a similar treatment plan but did not have a control group receiving standard treatment for comparison.)

-• The mRNA vaccine will be given in two phases: Doses at the beginning of treatment prime the immune system, and later doses provide a boost.
+• The mRNA vaccines will be custom-made for each patient and given in two phases: Doses at the beginning of treatment prime the immune system, and later doses provide a boost.

 Here, Dr. Balachandran explains how this new approach has been developed to treat one of the deadliest cancers.
-It all began with a discovery in his lab about pancreatic cancer and a global collaboration with Genentech and BioNTech in the middle of the COVID-19 pandemic.
+It all began with discoveries in his lab about pancreatic cancer and a global collaboration with Genentech and BioNTech in the middle of the COVID-19 pandemic.

 What was the inspiration for using a vaccine against pancreatic cancer?